 Sharon O’Brien is Professor of Translation Studies in the School of Applied Language and Intercultural Studies, Dublin City University, Ireland, where she teaches translation technology, localisation, and research methods, among other topics.
-Currently, she is coordinator of an interdisciplinary and inter-sectoral Horizon 2020-funded project on translation in emergency and disaster settings – INTERACT, The International Network in Crisis Translation (2017-2020).
-She has been a funded investigator in the Science Foundation Ireland national research centre, ADAPT, for over 10 years.
+Since 2020, she is Associate Dean for Research at DCU’s Faculty of Humanities and Social Sciences.
+Previously, she was coordinator of an interdisciplinary and inter-sectoral Horizon 2020-funded project on translation in emergency and disaster settings – INTERACT, The International Network in Crisis Translation (2017-2020), a topic that she continues to research.
+She has been a funded investigator in the Science Foundation Ireland national research centre, ADAPT.
 Sharon has supervised twelve PhD students to date and has mentored several post-doctoral fellows.